 We expect increases on all Guelph roads as our community grows.
 Niska Road is not being expanded.
-Modeling of expected increases on Niska Road demonstrate that the two–lane road will continue to safely meet traffic needs.
+Modelling of expected increases on Niska Road demonstrates that the two-lane road will continue to safely meet traffic needs.
 Widening the lanes will simply bring Niska Road up to current road safety standards.

 - Niska Road and bridge are part of a stable road system servicing existing neighbourhoods with established travel patterns.

-- Traffic modeling completed by the City predict that peak two-way traffic volumes will increase from approximately 510 vehicles per hour (vph) to 700 vph in 2031.
+- Traffic modelling completed by the City predicts that peak two-way traffic volumes will increase from approximately 510 vehicles per hour (vph) to 700 vph in 2031.

 - A two-lane road has sufficient capacity for this volume.

-- Traffic calming measures were considered and added into the proposed designs.
+- Traffic calming measures were considered and added to the proposed designs.